 Surrogacy is one of the most popular assisted reproduction techniques for infertile couples.
 As you may know, surrogacy is illegal in some countries, so many infertile couples travel to other countries to receive this service.
 It seems that the cost of performing surrogacy in Iran is lower than in other countries, which is an excellent reason for many foreign couples to choose Iran as their treatment destination.
 However, it should be noted that surrogacy in Iran is only available for heterosexual couples, so homosexual couples and single parents cannot use this healthcare service in this country.
 Once you have decided to use this fertility treatment, the Raadina team will assist you in legal procedures in Iran and your home country.

 Surrogacy Laws in Iran

 Surrogacy in Iran is legal both commercially and altruistically.
 This has led many infertile couples from the Middle East and even European countries to choose Iran for surrogacy due to its legal ease.
-You have to stay about 15 days to 1 month in Iran if you don't want to stay with the surrogate during her pregnancy.
+You must stay about 15 days to 1 month in Iran if you don't want to stay with the surrogate during her pregnancy.
 It also should be noted that Iranian law doesn't permit the practice of surrogacy in Iran for single people, lesbians, or gays.

 Who Is a Good Candidate for IVF Surrogacy?

 It is important to note that since IVF failure has many causes, couples who had an unsuccessful first and second IVF cycle are not necessarily suitable candidates for IVF surrogacy.
 On the other hand, intrauterine problems are not always the reason for going through surrogacy.
 The doctor may prescribe this method to some women with prolonged exposure to certain diseases.
 In such cases, a woman is not allowed to get pregnant due to the use of certain medications that are contraindicated in pregnancy.
-Going through nine months of pregnancy can be dangerous for her; however, she can use her germ to develop healthy egg cells.
+Going through nine months of pregnancy can be dangerous; however, she can use her germ to develop healthy egg cells.